 It’s made with a poly-flannel lining with a taffeta shell that has a temperature rating of 20° Fahrenheit.
 The stitching is a double layer offset, making it durable for withstanding both rough conditions and harsh weather.
 This is a perfect purchase for anyone looking for something well-made and equipped to handle almost every situation that you’d be in.

-Teton Sports Celsius – Best in Comfort
+Teton Sports Celsius – Soft lining

 Comfort is king when it comes to sleep.
 It doesn’t matter how many features your bedding will have if it’s just a nightmare to rest in.
 The makers of the Teton Sports Celsius XXL Sleeping Bag know this and have made a product that excels in this category.